James Brown (Scottish politician): Career

-He was a member of the Scottish National War Memorial committee formed in 1918 by the then Secretary of State for Scotland, the Liberal Party MP Robert Munro, which was tasked with forming a permanent memorial for World War I at Edinburgh Castle.
+He was a member of the Scottish National War Memorial committee formed in 1918 by the then Secretary of State for Scotland, the Liberal MP Robert Munro, which was tasked with forming a permanent memorial for World War I at Edinburgh Castle.
+James himself had lost a son in the war.
+He personally opened the local war memorial at Tarbolton, which was just 3 miles from his home in Annbank and was home to many of his relatives.

 In 1927 he criticised the decision to include Walter Thomas Monnington's painting Parliamentary Union of England and Scotland, 1707 in the Palace of Westminster which he said in a debate should "get rid of this disgraceful picture and put something in its place which would be more true to history than it is."
 His Labour Party colleague, Dundee MP Tom Johnston further described the outrage at the inclusion of the painting by saying "the only historical painting in St Stephen's Hall representing an incident in Scottish history deals with an act of national humiliation."

-In his authorised biography Bill Shankly said that Brown won the election in South Ayrshire as the local voters "wouldn't vote Conservative" but that he was "too mild" and not a "keen socialist" for some of the more militant Labour members.
+In his authorised biography, Bill Shankly said that Brown won the election in South Ayrshire as the local voters "wouldn't vote Conservative" but that he was "too mild" and not enough of a "keen socialist" for some of the more militant Labour members.

+He was Lord High Commissioner to the General Assembly of the Church of Scotland three times, in 1924, 1930 and 1931.
+Despite being rewarded a salary of £10,000, he and his wife never moved from their two room miner's cottage.
 He was granted the Freedom of the Royal Burgh of Ayr in 1930, and of Girvan in 1931 and was awarded an Honorary LLD by the University of Glasgow in 1931.
 He was a Deputy Lieutenant of Ayrshire.